jtoxification/game-helpkit/README.md

 ## License
-Copyright (C) 2022 jtoxification aka Just Some Rando for the Star Citizen Community.
+Copyright (C) 2022 jtoxification aka Just Some Rando for the r/StarCitizen help team and the Star Citizen Community.
 Not affiliated with Cloud Imperium Games

 https://www.gnu.org/licenses/gpl-3.0-standalone.html